The SledTred is an all-in-one power tower with a built-in sled with plenty of features that give it some serious versatility.

 This way if I’m doing sled pulls, sled pushes, or resisted sprints, it makes more sense to track feet than miles.

-Tib Bar Guy even added an alarm system where once I hit a certain amount of time or distance, an alarm will sound.
+Tib Bar Guy even added an alarm system where I can set a goal and once I hit a certain amount of time or distance, an alarm will sound.

 The treadmill can be set at two different angles: flat and 7 degree incline like you see above.